-We estimate that the net proceeds we will receive from the sale of 7,250,000 shares of our common stock in this offering will be approximately \$100,681,250, at an initial offering price of \$15.00 per share, after deducting the underwriters' discount of \$7,068,750 payable by us and estimated offering expenses of approximately \$1,000,000 payable by us.
+We estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering will be approximately \$, assuming an initial offering price of \$ per share, after deducting the underwriters' discount of \$ payable by us and estimated organizational and offering expenses of approximately \$ payable by us.

-We expect to use substantially all of the net proceeds of this offering to purchase all of the assets in the Portfolio and make investments as described under "Business - Prospective investments" and elsewhere in this prospectus and to pay our operating expenses.
-We plan to invest the remainder of the net proceeds of this offering, if any, in portfolio companies in accordance with our investment objectives and strategies which may include additional assets, not included in the Portfolio, from CDO Fund III in accordance with the requirements of the 1940 Act.
+We expect to use substantially all of the net proceeds of this offering to purchase all of the assets in the Portfolio and make investments as described under "Business-Prospective investments" and elsewhere in this prospectus and to pay our operating expenses.
+We plan to invest the remainder of the net proceeds of this offering, if any, in portfolio companies in accordance with our investment objectives and strategies.

-We intend to invest primarily in first and second lien loans, mezzanine debt and high yield bonds issued by private U.S. companies, each of which may include an equity component, and, to a lesser extent, in equity securities in such companies.
+We intend to invest primarily in first and second lien loans, mezzanine debt and high yield bonds issued by private companies, each of which may include an equity component, and, to a lesser extent, in equity securities in such companies.
 In addition to such investments, we may invest up to 30% of the portfolio in opportunistic investments, including distressed debt, debt and equity securities of public companies, credit default swaps, emerging market debt and equity and synthetic securities in collateralized debt obligation ("CDO") vehicles.
 Pending such investments, we will invest the net proceeds primarily in cash in the aggregate, cash equivalents, U.S. government securities and other high quality short-term investments.
 These securities may earn yields substantially lower than the income that we anticipate receiving once we are fully invested in accordance with our investment objectives.
 As a result, we may not be able to achieve our investment objectives and/or pay any dividends during this period or, if we are able to do so, such dividends may be substantially lower than the dividends that we expect to pay when our portfolio is fully invested.
 If we do not realize yields in excess of our expenses, we may incur operating losses and the market price of our common stock may decline.
-See "Regulation - Temporary investments" for additional information about temporary investments we may make while waiting to make longer-term investments in pursuit of our investment objectives.
+See "Regulation-Temporary investments" for additional information about temporary investments we may make while waiting to make longer-term investments in pursuit of our investment objectives.